therealsphinx/support.balsamiq.com/content/sales/evaluate.md

 {{% alert info %}}**Note:** All Mockups 3 products will continue to function as a project viewer after their trial has expired.{{% /alert %}}

-You may also be interested in the [Can I get Mockups for Free?](https://balsamiq.com/free) page.
+You may also be interested in the [Can I get Balsamiq for Free?](https://balsamiq.com/free) page.

 **Need more time?
-Not sure if Balsamiq Mockups is right for you?**
+Not sure if Balsamiq is right for you?**

 We're happy to provide you with a trial extension for products we sell directly.
 Just contact our [sales team](mailto:sales@balsamiq.com) and please include details of which product you are evaluating.